PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 ---

-# 7. Function of this repository
+# 7. Function and limits of this repository

 This repository functions as:

 * the principal public repository of Innova_N;
-* a documentary and traceable layer of the ecosystem;
+* a documentary and traceable node of the Framework/Network;
 * a public archive of neodialectical analyses;
 * a space for literary and cultural works;
 * a record of concepts and developments;
 * linked documentary memory;
-* a bridge among GitHub, LinkedIn, the Wiki and WEB4™;
+* a bridge among GitHub, LinkedIn, the Wiki, innova-n.org and WEB4™;
 * and a public reference for NEOCore™ and the Neodialectica Framework™.

-It makes it possible to follow part of the ecosystem’s development without exposing its protected internal architecture.
+It allows part of the ecosystem’s evolution to be followed without exposing its protected internal architecture.

-## This repository contains

-* public conceptual documents;
+## Public content

+The repository contains:

-* philosophical and neodialectical materials;
+* philosophical and conceptual documents;
 * public analyses;
-* works and publications;
+* literary and cultural works;
 * documentary chronologies;
 * source and evidence matrices;
 * public audit materials;
+* symbolic fragments;
 * cross-references;
-* cultural and symbolic fragments;
-* and links among visible ecosystem layers.
+* and links among visible ecosystem nodes.

+## Public-layer limits

-## This repository is not
+The repository is not:

 * the complete operational system;
 * a functional copy of NEOCore™;